sblausten/http-logger/README.md

 Tests do not require internet access.

+### Approach and challenges
+I used an inside out TDD approach to this program, starting with the core functionality around the requests and leaving the interface till later.

+I wanted to separate the I/O functionality from the main request functionality so that the program could easily be modified to change the I/O. This led me to design a writer and input class with methods appropriately named for their implementation.
+In a more complex program it would probably be preferable to use different class implementations of the same interface instead of an overly specific single interface for this.

+I used a script (main.rb) to initialise all my classes and call their interfaces from one place.

+It was not possible to fully test the program due to use of the command line and the way I had designed the main script to initialise everything on load which meant that I could not always find a way to mock and stub STDIN and STDOUT effectively.

+I used Webmock to stub http requests so that tests were not reliant on making expensive calls to websites and could be run in any environment.

+Otherwise I used that standard net/http library for requests as this was sufficient for my needs and I did not want to rely on an external library unnecessarily.

 ### Main Requirements (Implemented)
 - The program is invoked from the command line and it consumes its input from stdin.
 - The program output is written to stdout and errors are written to stderr.